Off-track fretting: Horse racing industry is hanging on by nose right now

 Some jockeys, including stars such as Irad Ortiz Jr., have stopped riding because of concerns about how quickly the coronavirus could spread at the track.

-"If there's a positive test with a jockey, do you have to quarantine the entire jockey colony?''
+“If there’s a positive test with a jockey, do you have to quarantine the entire jockey colony?”
 Sampson said.
-"Then you can't race.
+“Then you can’t race.
 And what happens to a barn, with all the people interacting, if someone gets it?
 Are they going to quarantine all those people?
 And who takes care of the horses then?

-"There are some really unique challenges for the horse industry.
-You don't have the ability to just tell everybody to stay home.''
+“There are some really unique challenges for the horse industry.
+You don’t have the ability to just tell everybody to stay home.”

 ‘It’s eerie’